 Want to know what this boat trip is like?
 I wrote about going from Chau Doc to Phnom Penh here.

-Vietnam to Cambodia by boat time via this route takes 5 – 5.5 hours and you can check the availability of seats and book your tickets here
+Vietnam to Cambodia by boat on this route takes 5 – 5.5 hours and you can check the availability of seats and book your tickets here

 Hanoi to Siem Reap